danvk/aoc2022/README.md

 Having struggled with y2018day24 last night and eventually realizing it was a small detail I hadn't implemented, I was very careful to read all the rules today.
 I worried about the word "simultaneously" to describe the Elf movement, but it turned out to be irrelevant.

 Overall very happy for my `Grid` class!
+Making a fresh grid each time turned out to be smart since I didn't need to invalidate the bounding box as elves moved for part 1.
+And talking with others, part 2 would use a lot of memory with a 2D array.
+Instead, I use memory proportional to the number of elves independent of grid size.

 Just 1.5 puzzles left!